 Raw and Roxy, City Bowl

-If its raw food you’re after, Raw and Roxy in Bree Street is the spot.
+If its raw food you’re after, Raw and Roxy is now an online-only service.
 Offering gourmet meals, delicious desserts, tapas, and a range of juices, smoothies, and hot drinks, Raw and Roxy will change the way you think about raw food forever.

 Website: facebook.com